Societies and Visitors are welcome at Sandiway

-Note:- Visitors failing to comply with Dress rules will be asked to leave the Clubhouse and will not be permitted to play.
+Note: Visitors failing to comply with Dress rules will be asked to leave the Clubhouse and will not be permitted to play.

 There are two areas where practice is permitted; the practice Putting Green in front of the Clubhouse and the practice areas to the right of the 1st hole.
-The latter comprises driving range, (partially covered), chipping green and bunker.
+The latter comprises of a driving range, (partially covered), chipping green and bunker.

 Chipping is not permitted on the practice Putting Green.

 Mobile phones must not be used for making or receiving calls either in the Clubhouse, on the Patio, or on the Course, except in an emergency situation.
-Similarly, other electronic devices can only be used so as not to cause disturbance to others.
+Similarly, other electronic devices can only be used on silent so as not to cause disturbance to others.

 Golf Trolleys and Buggies

 Golf trolleys can be hired from the Professional shop - both electric and manual and there are six buggies for hire too.

 Visitors own golf buggies are NOT permitted.
 If you are disabled and require the use of a buggy you must have a certificate from a medical specialist and a valid insurance certificate for prior inspection by the General Manager of the Club.
 The visiting buggy user is to be aware that in areas of physical barrier a recommended route is provided and indicated.
 A copy of the Buggies on Course document will be supplied to each buggy user.
 Buggies can be hired out to non-disabled golfers, but priority will be given to those needing one for medical reasons.